 *This thread will serve as the official version of the Forum Rules.
 In the event of any differences between rules posted here or found elsewhere, these rules will take priority.
-The team will make changes on an ongoing basis to these rules and will announce them in this thread.
+The Mod Team will make changes on an ongoing basis to these rules.
 If you adhere to the general rule of "don't be a jerk to people" and "don't start fights", you will generally be on the side with most of these rules.

-1. Moderation on VGChartz - VGChartz uses a progressive moderation system as a basic guideline for moderating users.
-This means that repeats of similar offenses will often result in harsher penalties, starting with a Warning and working up. *Note ~ In extreme cases, the Progressive System can be ignored at the Head Moderators' discretion.
+1. Moderation on VGChartz - The Mod Team uses a progressive moderation system as a basic guideline for moderating users.
+This means that repeats of similar offenses will often result in harsher penalties, starting with a PM and working up. *Note ~ In extreme cases, the Progressive System can be ignored at the Head Moderators' discretion.

 - Any level of progression when it comes to ban length may be skipped in especially heinous/serious cases.

-- In the same way, Moderators may be more lenient when issuing a moderation, due to a myriad of reasons (usually participating in the forums for a period of time without breaking rules).
-This leniency is at the discretion of the Mod Team.
+- In the same way, Moderators may be more lenient when issuing a moderation, due to a myriad of reasons (usually participating in the forums for a period without breaking rules).
+This leniency is at the discretion of The Mod Team.